WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 description, which is relatively static, that describes its audio and video capabilities, device name, image, and so on.

-Directive: The directive is an instruction from the server, which tells a handler where it should send media to for this call.
+Directive: The directive is an instruction on how media should be sent.
+It is communicated from the server, which tells a handler where it should send media to for this call.

 # Reference Architecture {#refarch}